General and sophisticated invalid traffic filtration methodology

 Microsoft Advertising has implemented Sophisticated Invalid Traffic (SIVT) detection procedures in line with those defined by the MRC SIVT filtration requirements.
 Sophisticated invalid traffic consists of more difficult to detect situations that require advanced analytics, multi-point corroboration/coordination, significant human intervention, etc., to analyze and identify.
 SIVT filtration methods are based on activity-based rules, machine learning, and the results of human investigations.

 The amount of data used to train Microsoft Advertising machine learning models differ depending on the nature of the model and data availability.
 For some machine learning models, 100% of user activities is currently used.
 For other machine learning models, user activities are sampled.
 Currently, both approaches are done over a period of 1 week.
 Microsoft Advertising employs both supervised and unsupervised machine learning models, such as deep neural networks, tree-based models, and more.
 Systems and processes are in place to ensure machine learning models are performing properly.
-These rely on human activities including alert-based investigation, machine learning model operating point adjustments, machine learning training label corrections, and new machine learning model development, which occur as frequently as weekly.
+These rely on human activities including ongoing alert-based investigation, quarterly machine learning model review, and machine learning training label corrections.
+New machine learning model development occurs as frequently as weekly.

 Nature and scope of process and transaction auditing exercised